 The two main data encryption systems

 There are two main systems used to encrypt data.
 The Symmetric Key system uses the same public key at both ends to encrypt and decrypt.
 There are many doors that can be chosen from and the site sending the encrypted data tells the computer receiving the information at the start which door is being used.
 Anyone spying on the connection, who also has the private key, would have to find out which specific door is being used.
 There are so many doors that this cannot be achieved in time.
 The other system is for the sender site to use a private key that only it has and the receiver to use a public key.
 A mixture of the two systems can be used.
 The following video provides an illustrated basic explanation of both systems.

 Symmetric Key and Public Key Encryption –

-Read the following article for more detailed information on encryption:
+Read the following article for more detailed information on how data encryption works:

 How Encryption Works –

 Data encryption back doors